kjj3436/kjj3436/README.md

 :wave: Hello My name is jungjae, I am a process developer working at KAPS

- My major is information and communication engineering , and I have been working for a company since 2014.
+ My major is information and communication engineering , and I have been working for a company KAPS since 2014.

 ### :purple_heart: Career